abpio/abp-commercial-docs/en/tutorials/book-store/part-5.md

 }
 ````

-You also need to add `async` keyword to the `ConfigureMenuAsync` method and re-arrange the return values.
-The final `BookStoreMenuContributor` class should be the following:
+You also need to add `async` keyword to the `ConfigureMenuAsync` method and re-arrange the return value.
+The final `ConfigureMainMenuAsync` method should be the following:

 ````csharp
 using System.Threading.Tasks;